 3. Cash Runway

-Red flag: If you're living month-to-month, you're one bad month away from serious trouble.
+Red flag: Month-to-month = one bad month from crisis

 4. Utilization Rate